 Ensure that all contracts and procedures are in accordance with latest employment law, custom and practice.

-Seek and make use of specialist expertise in relation to HR issues.
+Seek and make use of specialist expertise in relation to HR issues when necessary.

 Evaluate the school’s strategic objectives and obtain information for workforce planning